chrisweb/chris.lu/README_WIP.md

 </a>
 ```

-#### boxes or buttons with angled corners using css only (with fake border and shadow on the outside)
+#### boxes or buttons with angled corners using css only (with fake border and a glow effect on the outside)

-3.3) this technique is very similar to thwo previous one, the only difference is that we will use 3 html elements, the difference with this solution is that we add a shadow (or glow effect) on the outside of the border that just we added in the previous chapter, the shadow will follow the shape of clip-path and not the rectangular shape of the html element you are using
+3.3) this technique is very similar to both previous ones, the only difference is that we will use 3 html elements and we will add a glow effect on the outside of the border (that just we added in the previous chapter), the glow effect will follow the shape of clip-path and not the rectangular shape of the html element you are using

-Note: if you would try to use the css [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow), then you would not get the result you want, this is because box-shadow will be applied to the rectangular (or square) shape of your html element, we however want to apply a shadow to the shape we have crated using clip-path, this is why we can **NOT** use box-shadow but instead will use a **filter** called **drop-shadow**
+Note: if you would try to use the css [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) to create the glow effect, then you would not get the result you want, this is because **box-shadow** will be applied to the rectangular shape of your html element, we however want to apply a glow effect to the shape we have crated using **clip-path**, this is why we can NOT use **box-shadow** but instead will use a **filter** called **drop-shadow**

-the technique to add a shadow (or glow effect) in this example uses a css filter as well as the css drop-shadow() function, so as long as the browser or webview supports those two (as well as the things mentioned in the two previous chapters) then there will be no problem, this however means it will not work in IE (internet explorer) but it will work in any modern browser or webview
+the technique to add a glow effect in this example uses a **css filter** property to apply the **css drop-shadow()** to the element, so as long as the browser or webview supports those two (as well as the things mentioned in the two previous chapters) then there will be no problem, this however means it will not work in IE (internet explorer) but it will work in any modern browser or webview

 ```css
 .btn {